HDLUtils/hdlregression/doc/src/api.rst

 add_testcase()
 =======================================================================================================================

-Adding testcase(s) will configure HDLRegression to only run these testcases.
+Adding test case(s) will configure HDLRegression to only run these test cases.
-All testcases are run if no testcases are added using this command.
+All test cases are run if no test cases are added using this command.
-Selecting testcase can also be done by using :doc:`command line interfaces <cli>`, and testcases selected from CLI will override any scripted testcase selecition.
+Selecting test case can also be done by using :doc:`command line interfaces <cli>`, and test cases selected from CLI will override any scripted test case selecition.

 .. important::
-  A testcase name is a string that consists of
+  A test case name is a string that consists of

   #. testbench entity name
   #. testbench architecture name
   #. test name (optional)

-  And where the three testcase name elements are separated by a dot (``.``): ``<testbench_name>.<architecture_name>.<test_name>``.
+  And where the three test case name elements are separated by a dot (``.``): ``<testbench_name>.<architecture_name>.<test_name>``.

 .. include:: wildcards_reference_tip.rst